jimratliff/GenoMac-user/resources/docs_to_display_to_user/Mail_app_how_to_configure_accounts.md

 ❑ Make Mail.app the active app.
 (The Hypervisor should have launched Mail.app for you already.)

 # Add at least one email account to Mail.app
 - First thing you’ll see is a request to add an email account.
+The offered options are:
+  - iCloud
+  - Microsoft Exchange
+  - Google
+  - Yahoo!
+  - Aol
+  - Other Mail Account…
-- Look for a browser window that tells you what particular email accounts should be added for the particular user.
+- Look for a browser window that Project GenoMac may have opened that tells you what particular email accounts should be added for the particular user.
-  - (This browser window will be displayed if is has been configured.
-It may require you to log into GitHub in order to access the GenoMac-private repository.)
+  - (This browser window will be displayed if is has been configured in the GenoMac-private repo.)

 ## Return to terminal and acknowledge
 - ❑ Type `done` to acknowledge that you’ve completed these manual steps.